cfkubo/rmq-workshop/EnterpriseRabbitMQ/readme.md

 ### 🚀🐰📦 Lab 8: Disaster Recovery 🚀🐰📦
 #### Inspecting Standby Replication on Downstream RMQ

+We can use the below command to validate standby replication on the Downstream RabbitMQ instance.

 ```
 kubectl -n default exec downstream-rabbit-server-0 -- rabbitmq-diagnostics inspect_local_data_available_for_standby_replication_recovery
 ```